RISE Sleep Tracker

 • You’re living at odds with your chronotype — such as when a night owl forces themselves to be a morning person

-Again, this is another problem that can make both men and women feel fatigued, but women may be more prone to it due to their fluctuating hormones.
+Again, this common, and often overlooked, cause of tiredness can make both men and women feel fatigued, but women may be more prone to it due to their fluctuating hormones.

 3. Sleep Disorders like Sleep Apnea and Insomnia